mattrixman/get_latest/README.md

     [2018-02-21] Super Awesome Tests run against version: d122764 [2018-02-22] Super Awesome Tests run against version: d122764 [2018-02-23] Super Awesome Tests run against version: d122764

-Your co-worker Eric has provided a script that installs web-react.
-He says:

-> I put the script in /usr/local/bin.
-If you call it each night with the version you want, install_web-react should handle all of the set-up so that all you need to do then is run your tests.

 ## Guidelines